GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/cloudfee-instance.md

 **5.Cloud Account Billing Inspection Intelligent Integration no exceptions for a long time**

 If billing exceptions are found in the online view patrol but not in the patrol, you should first check whether the patrol is open for more than 15 days, secondly, you should check whether the use of log data storage expiration policy is greater than 15 days, and finally, you should check in DataFlux Func whether the automatic triggering task is correctly configured.

+**6. During the upgrade inspection process, it was found that there was no change in the corresponding script set in the Startup**

+Please delete the corresponding script set first, then click the upgrade button to configure the corresponding Observability Cloud API key to complete the upgrade.

+**7. How to determine if the inspection is effective after it is enabled**

+Check the corresponding inspection status in "Management/Auto-trigger configuration".
+The status should be "enabled" first, and then click "Execute" to verify if there is any problem with the inspection script.
+If the words "executed successfully xxx minutes ago" appear, the inspection is running normally and is effective.